POLAND PAVILION. OSAKA EXPO 2025

 Co-author of Thematic Concept: Wiesław Bartkowski

-Architectural Consultancy: Masaki Suzuki Architects, STUDIO WASABI ARCHITECTURE
+Architectural Consultancy: Masaki Suzuki Architects, Studio Wasabi Architecture

 Spatial, Narrative & Interactive Design: Gdyby Studio (Ewa Kierklo, Stanisław Kempa)